grayresearch/CX/README.md

 At present this is not a work product of a RISC-V International SIG, Task Group, or subcommittee.
-Rather we share this work in the hope that it may motivate and inform two hypothetical RISC-V International Task Groups:
+Rather we share this work in the hope that it motivates and informs three new hypothetical RISC-V International Task Groups:
 1) ISA: CX-ISA TG: Composable Extensions (-Zicx); and
+2) software: CX-SW TG: CX Runtime and CX ABI; and
-2) non-ISA: CXU-LI TG: Composable Extension Unit Logic Interface.
+3) hardware: CX-HW TG: Composable Extension Unit (CXU) Logic Interface (CXU-LI) and CXU metadata (CXU-MD).

 This work summarizes years of ongoing discussions and prototyping by (alphabetical order): Tim Ansell, Tim Callahan, Jan Gray, Karol Gugala,